Association of Former Intelligence Officers

 Sizes for men, only: Small, Medium, Large, XL, XXL, and XXXL. $60 per shirt.
 Order this and other store items online here.

-NEW 20 oz ceramic Mug with color glazed logo.
+20 oz ceramic Mug with color glazed logo.
 Made in America.
-Check out our new tapered, sleek AFIO coffee mug!!
+Check out our tapered, sleek AFIO coffee mug.
 This handsome 20 oz. ceramic mug is made in the USA, has a white matte exterior, sports a beautiful navy-blue interior, and is dishwasher safe.
 Order yours today! $35 per mug includes shipping to a CONUS address. [includes shipping to U.S. based address, only.
 For foreign shipments, we will contact you with a quote.]
 SHIPPING: For shipment to a U.S.-based CONUS address, shipping is included in price.
 For purchases going to AK, HI, other US territories, Canada, or other foreign countries the shipping fees need to be calculated, so please call our office M-F 8 a.m. to 2 p.m.
 ET at 703-790-0320 or email afio@afio.com providing following information: 1) your name, 2) mailing address (or addresses where each gift item will be shipped), 3) name of the AFIO store items you wish to purchase, 4) quantity of each, 5) your credit card number and expiration date, 6) amount (except for additional of shipping fees) authorized to charge, and 7) your phone number and email should we have questions.
 Foreign shipments fees will be calculated and estimates emailed to you, awaiting your approval.
 Order this and other store items online here.

 CIA's In-house Gift Shop